Pedestrian Safety Program

 - A pedestrian is involved in an accident every 7 minutes in the U.S. How long did it take you to walk to class today?

-PAVE (Pedestrian And Vehicle Education) is sponsored by the MU Department of Environmental Health and Safety.
+PAVE (Pedestrian And Vehicle Education) is sponsored by the MU Department of Environmental Health & Safety.
 It is a program designed to develop a safer campus for both pedestrians and drivers.
 Join us in making MU a safer place.

 Special thanks to the Department of Athletics.

 - Though during class times part of campus is closed to vehicular traffic, automobiles do have the right of way on all other streets, unless there is a crosswalk or signal.

 - Crossing at a designated crosswalk is not only safer, itís the law!
 Always be cautious!
 Vehicle sight lines can be restricted due to sunlight, parking and other obstructions, even near crosswalks.

 - According to the City of Columbia, pedestrians only have the right of way at crosswalks when they actually step onto the street, not when waiting on the sidewalk.